 In 1959 Dr. Patricia Jacobs and her team in Edinburgh, Scotland at the Western General Hospital, coined Triple-X as the name of the syndrome.
 Ever since there has been quite some scientific research.
 But a medicine or “cure” does not exist.
-Hundred thousands of families each on their own go through life with a third x-chromosome (47, xxx) in one of their daughters, siblings, wifes or partners.
+Hundred thousands of families each on their own go through life with a third x-chromosome (47, xxx) in one of their daughters, siblings, wives, or partners.
 Every 1000th woman on earth is born with it, only about 10% are diagnosed, often by chance.
-But that there is no “cure” does not mean that there is no approach to support and improve life with Triple-X and this network will off many strategies which are all ready in practice world wide.
+But that there is no “cure” does not mean that there is no approach to support and improve life with Triple-X and this network will off many strategies that are already in practice worldwide.

 AXYS has a brochure, which gives a good overview.